 - Tallest people a

 As a group, the Dutch are amongst the tallest people in the world.
 The average Dutchman is 184 cm tall.
-If a normal distribution is appropriate, and the standard deviation for Dutchmen is about 8 cm, what is the percentage of Dutchmen will be over 2 metre
+If a normal distribution is appropriate, and the standard deviation for Dutchmen is about 8 cm, what is the percentage of Dutchmen who will be over 2 m

 - SD - mean

 The mean is 10 and the standard deviation is 3.5.
 If the data set contains 40 data values, approximately how many of the data values will fall within the range of 6.5 to 13.5?